‘Dragon Ball Super’ Episode 102 Spoilers: ‘DBS’ Deconstructs The Magical Girl Genre

 The official summary for Dragon Ball Super Episode 102 has been released by Weekly Shonen Jump, and it teases a number of exciting developments in the ongoing Tournament of Power.
-According to the recently released teaser, Universe 2’s trump cards would be attempting something significant, only to be thwarted by a Universe 7 member.
-Unfortunately for the U7 warrior, however, his actions would trigger purist fighters in the tournament such as Goku.
+According to the recently released teaser, Universe 2’s trump cards attempted something significant, only to be thwarted by a Universe 7 member.
+Unfortunately for the U7 warrior, his actions triggered the purist fighters in the tournament, including Goku.

 Dragon Ball Super Episode 102, “A Huge Explosion of Love Power?!
 Universe 2’s Magical Girl Warrior!!” is set to air on August 6.
-The episode would feature one of the most highly-anticipated fighters of Universe 2, the Magical Girl Brianne, a character that is a nod to the iconic Sailor Moon franchise.
+The episode will feature one of the most highly-anticipated fighters for Universe 2, the Magical Girl, Brianne, a character that is a nod to the iconic Sailor Moon franchise.
 Here is the episode’s Weekly Shonen Jump summary, as translated by noted DBS fan-translator Todd Blankenship.

 “Now’s the time to merge?!
 The warrior of love and victory.
 White-hot battles continue at the Tournament of Power.
 The Universe 2 warrior Brianne merges with her allies Sanka and Su, transforming into Ribrianne!
 How powerful is she?!